Roseinfire/HtmlS/README.md

 ![HtmlScript](https://raw.githubusercontent.com/Roseinfire/HtmlScript/main/images/Icon(200x200).png)
 # Introduction
+Was it ever boring to write Html pages? <br>
-`HTML` is technology used everywhere on the web. <br>
+`HTML` is technology used everywhere on the web <br>
-However, it was written more than thirty years ago. <br>
+however, it was written more than thirty years ago. <br>
 In spite of updates, html is too old to be comfortable. <br>
 HtmlScript is the markup language above Html. <br>
 Written to be `more` `flexible` and more `comfortable`